 The Miami County 4-H CARTEENS Program is held 9:00 a.m. - 11:30 a.m., the 3rd Saturday of each month, pre-registration is required.
 A parent must attend with the teen participant.
 Carteens meetings are held at Miami County Dispatch Office 210 Marybill Dr. Troy, OH 45373.

 Pre-register online for the program date you wish to attend.
 The fee is $35, payable at the time of pre-registration.
+If you need to reschedule, please note there is a $10.00 fee.
 For questions please call 937-440-3945.
 Click the tab below for pre-register online.

 Session cancellations due to inclement weather will be announced on WHIO-TV.
 Scheduled participants will be contacted the following week to reschedule for the next available program.